BestGuide is reader supported and may earn affiliate commission. Learn More.

 See Best Debt Relief Companies

-Cambridge Credit Counseling: A+, Accredited Since 1998
+Cambridge Credit Counseling: A+, Accredited Since Nov 1, 1998

 Best for: Borrowers who want to repay their debt in full under a structured plan, without the credit score damage that debt settlement requires, and who prefer working with a nonprofit organization.

 Debt management plans (DMPs) through Cambridge require closing enrolled credit card accounts and making a single monthly payment to Cambridge, which distributes funds to creditors.
-Unlike debt settlement, DMPs do not reduce principal; they reduce interest rates.
+Unlike debt settlement, DMPs do not reduce principal, they reduce interest rates.
 The result is full debt repayment at a lower cost, with significantly less credit score damage than settlement.
 Fees are state-regulated and capped at a $75 initial fee and $50 per month.
 This is particularly relevant for borrowers who can manage their monthly payments but need interest rate relief, rather than those who cannot pay at all.

-• Cons: Does not reduce principal balance; requires closing enrolled credit cards; phone/online only (one physical office in Massachusetts); Eastern time zone customer service hours
+• Cons: Does not reduce principal balance, requires closing enrolled credit cards, phone/online only (one physical office in Massachusetts), Eastern time zone customer service hours

-Debt Relief Advocates: BBB A, Accredited Since March 2025
+Debt Relief Advocates: BBB A, Accredited Since Mar 5, 2025

 Best for: Borrowers who want an attorney-backed approach and active negotiation posture on complex or contested accounts.